Code-Institute-Submissions/beep-boop/README.md

 #### Potential Future Features
 I think that the game and its features are best kept simple, however in the future I may look at adding 'lives' to the game that allow the user to replay a level without starting from level 1 should they make a mistake.
 The number of lives allowed could change depending on the difficulty level chosen by the user.

-Another idea would be to allow the user to set their own difficulty level by setting the length of the interval in between beeps, and by choosing how many beeps are required to complete the game.
+Another idea would be to allow the user to set their own difficulty level by setting the length of the interval in between beeps, and by choosing how many levels are required to complete the game.

 <a name="tech"></a>
 ## Languages and Technologies  Used